NBPub/CatterPlot/README.md

 ## Installation

+Download CatterPlot.py to a dedicated folder and run using python.

 Packaged using python poetry (https://python-poetry.org/).

-Instructions incoming
+Required dependencies can easily be installed in a virtual environment.
+Be sure to include pyproject.toml and poetry.lock files in your folder.

+External libraries listed below.

 ## Dependencies
 requests, pillow (Image), matplotlib (pyplot), numpy, pandas, guizero